+Sponsored

-Sponsored Clubs and Organizations Purpose/Mission
+Clubs and Organizations Purpose/Mission

-4-H Club pood
+4-H Club •

+ACE (Academic and Creative Enrichment) Promote additional gifted program activities.
+It is an extension of the gifted program.

 Afternoon Art

 Beta Club, Junior Beta Club

 Black History Team

 Boost 5 th Graders reading to and boosting reading interest with Kindergarten students.

-Broadcast Team 4 th & 5 th graders are recommended by teachers on the basis of good character and willingness to learn new skills in technology.
+Broadcast Team 4th& 5th graders are recommended by teachers on the basis of good character and willingness to learn new skills in technology.
 This is sponsored through the MediaCenter for morning broadcast and afternoon dismissal.

 Chorus

 Computer Technology Club

 Dance Team

 Drama Club The purpose of the drama club is to give students the opportunity to express themselves creatively in a supportive environment while increasing their self esteem.
 Students also develop their interpersonal skills as they work with other students to produce successful performances.
 Concepts from across the curriculum are often relevant to our play.

 Drumline

 Elk's Hoop Shoot

 Flag Core

 Jump for Heart

 Math Club/Math Team

 Math and Science Club

 Media/Technology Club

 (NAC) Nutrition Advisory Council

 National Junior Beta Honor Society

 Nature Squad

 Oratorical

 Orchestra

 Peer Mediators

 Peer Mediation Team/Peer Patrol

 Positive Girls/Positive Women

 Safety Patrol Open to 5 th grade students with good character, determined by conduct grade.

 School Council

 School Nutrition Council

 Science Club The purpose of the Science Club is to promote student interest and enthusiasm for Science, provide enrichment and advanced studies for science-minded students in a social context and to contribute to the culture of thinking throughout the entire school.

 Show Choir

 Sign Language

 Spanish Club

 SOS (Saving Our Students) Mentoring Program

 Step Club/Steppers

 Student Council